日本語

 A: In density-evolution benchmarks, column weight 3 is the best-performing choice.
 Row weight 12 is the smallest value achievable by our proposed construction, so \((3,12)\)-regular is a natural design point.

-A: We use belief propagation (BP) decoding with lightweight post-processing.
+In the experiments, this joint BP decoder is combined with lightweight post-processing.
 In particular, we apply PP-flip and PP-OSD to correct residual trapping-cycle errors, improving the low-FER regime without heavy complexity.

 A: The “\(\le 48\)” indicates an upper bound on the minimum distance.
 This bound is derived from a potential (latent) matrix associated with the construction.
 Obtaining convincing lower bounds—especially at very long block lengths—is challenging and is a key motivation for exploring shorter instances.